cmatulessy/VenueFinder/README.md

 ## What should I improve if I had more time?
 If I had more time, I should have improved the following things:
  * If you reach the max day request count of the Foursquare API, show a message screen which is telling the user it reached it limits for this day.
 (Because this is an edge case, this had low priority for me, because the cache system is kicking in if you have no internet connection)
  * Add BDD test scenario's with Cucumber.
-If you would like to see an example of this, definately check out my other project here: https://github.com/cmatulessy/Issue-Tracker
+If you would like to see an example of this, definitely check out my other project [here](https://github.com/cmatulessy/Issue-Tracker)
  * Fix CodeCoverage report.
 I like to keep my code coverage for a minimum of 80%.
 If I add new code to a project, I always check the code coverage before I commit.
 Mostly my added new code is already covered due to Test Driven Development, but you have cases where it is impossible to work TDD.
 And for those cases I always fall back on my code coverage report to validate if all tests are still working and if my code is covered by any tests, if not I will make new testcases for those uncovered code lines.